 Casual employment is most common among people working less-than-full-time jobs, and there is a gender component: Pocock and Masterman-Smith (2005) comment on the institutional setting before the Fair Work Act and highlight that Australian women are more likely than the OECD average to work part-time, and much more likely than Australian men to work under casual contracts.
-The authors argue that such arrangement "reduces flexibility as well as many conditions of employment like security".

-The existence of this trade-off between reducing working hours and giving up predictability is also summarized in Pocock et al. (2009), commenting on the pre-Fair Work Act landscape.
+The existence of this trade-off between reducing working hours and giving up predictability is also summarized in Pocock, Skinner, and Ichii (2009), commenting on the pre-Fair Work Act landscape.
 They argue that "workers may seek out casual work [...] as a strategy to reduce their time commitment to paid work.
 However, our findings suggest that they are likely to get the same work-life benefits just by working shorter hours as a permanent or fixed-term employee.
 Unfortunately, finding part-time work in the current Australian labour market often requires a shift to casual work - with effects on the quality of work, income, careers, retirement savings and so on."
 More specifically addressing how this trade-off has gender-related consequences, the authors highlight how "in pursuing part-time work, many women find that they have to accept casual employment."